-As of Monday 29th of June, Ireland has entered phase 3 of lockdown restrictions.
-Some good news for your community group is that you are now able to meet up in groups indoors and reopen your community space, whether it’s your local Men’s Shed or your GIY community garden ☺️.
+On 15th September 2020 the Irish Government announced the Living with COVID-19 five-level plan for the next six months.
+These measures aim to protect key priorities – protecting health, strengthening employment and supporting communities.
+Some good news for your community group is that in some parts of Ireland you are now able to meet up in groups indoors and reopen your community space, whether it’s your local Men’s Shed or your GIY community garden ☺️.
 However, it’s really important that the necessary guidelines are followed carefully, to ensure your group meet-ups are held in a safe manner, reducing the risk of the spread of COVID-19.

-There are a number of steps you need to take to ensure it’s safe for your community space to reopen, or for your group to start meeting again indoors.
+There are a number of steps you need to take to ensure it’s safe for your community space to reopen, or for your group to start meeting again.
 We’ve extracted some key points to give you a checklist of what you need to do.

 - Write your Covid-19 guide, on how you plan to navigate through phase 3 restrictions with your group, and make sure all group members get a copy.
 For organisations, this needs to be signed by management and sent to all staff and volunteers.
 Full details of what this policy should contain can be found here.